Aggregated Individual Reporting for Post-Deployment Evaluation: Defining aggregated individual reporting

-\begin{enumerate}[(1)] \item \textit{Individual reporting}: Reports are submitted by members of the affected population about specific experiences with the evaluated system. \item \textit{Aggregation for evaluation}: Reports are aggregated and interpreted over time.
+\begin{enumerate}[(1), itemsep=0.5pt, topsep=0.5pt, parsep=0pt, partopsep=0pt] \item \textit{Individual reporting}: Reports are submitted by members of the affected population about specific experiences with the evaluated system. \item \textit{Aggregation for evaluation}: Reports are aggregated and interpreted over time.
 The goal of such aggregation is evaluation: to understand or describe the behavior of the evaluated system in a fine-grained manner. \item \textit{Evaluation-conditional action:} The aggregated evaluation supports downstream action.
 That is, there are evaluation outcomes where, if and when the reports are consistent with those outcomes, the mechanism administrator takes associated action. \end{enumerate}

-Ensuring that reports are tied to the \textit{evaluated system} makes it possible for the aggregation to generate specific insights about system behavior; this specificity allows for downstream action, in that it explicitly describes some (undesirable) property of the system that has emerged.
-The temporal component is critical---continuous evaluations make it possible to understand changing use cases and experiences over time, and moreover, to identify problems (and take action) quickly as they arise.
+Ensuring that reports are tied to the \textit{evaluated system} makes it possible for aggregation to generate specific insights about system behavior; this specificity allows for downstream action, in that it explicitly describes some (undesirable) property of the system.
+The temporal component of continuous evaluations makes it possible to understand changing use cases and experiences over time, and moreover, to identify problems (and take action) quickly as they arise.

 In Figure \ref{fig:examples}, we give four examples of AIR mechanisms.
 In the first row, we show how VAERS, an existing reporting system, implements the criteria of our framework.
-The second row presents a hypothetical problem setting following an example in \citet{dai2025individual}, and the third and fourth rows highlight speculative examples for applications of AIR mechanisms.
-As these examples indicate, AIRs can be established for various systems (in fact, the evaluated system need not be algorithmic at all); moreover, the implementation of the mechanism depends closely on the type of harm that an AIR is designed to surface.
+The second row presents a hypothetical problem setting following an example in \citet{dai2025individual}; the third describes a real-world application studied in \citet{dai2025patient}; and the fourth describes a speculative example of an AIR application.
+As these examples indicate, AIRs can be established for various types of evaluated systems; moreover, the implementation of the mechanism depends closely on the type of harm that an AIR is designed to surface.